Employment and employee benefits in Switzerland: overview

 Surrogacy is prohibited in Switzerland.

-Federal statute does not provide special rights in the case of adoption.
-However, cantonal legislation may provide specific rights.
+Federal statute does not provide specific rights in the case of adoption.
+However, cantonal legislation may do so.

 Employees with family duties have a statutory right to stay away from work for up to three days to take care of sick children.
 Statute does not provide other special rights for parents or carers.
 In practice, many employers have internal regulations that allow parents or carers to have some flexibility in unusual family situations.